 - Inspect your downspouts.
 Check and redirect water flow.
 Check to see where your downspouts and surface runoff flow.
 Direct downspouts so water flows away from the slope.
 Disperse water onto lawns or landscaped areas as far from the slope as possible.

-- Redirect runoff with flexible pipe.
+- Redirect runoff with a flexible pipe.
 Consider using flexible piping to transport down-spout runoff away from the slope.
 Consider using a dispersement tray at the end of the pipe to distribute the water over a larger area instead of concentrating it at one point.
 This can help deter erosion or pooling of water elsewhere in the yard.
-Note: It is illegal to discharge stormwater onto property you do not own, including public property and storm drains.
+Note: It is illegal to discharge stormwater onto a property you do not own, including public property and storm drains.
 Ensure the stormwater stays on your property.

-- Install weed barriers by using highly-permeable landscape fabric across the slope face to ensure runoff can soak into the ground.
+- Install weed barriers using highly-permeable landscape fabric across the slope face to ensure runoff can soak into the ground.
 If multiple rows are needed, place the first layer at the top of the slope and overlap the next row of fabric on top of the previous layer to allow water to flow under the downhill layers.
 This will prevent water saturation from concentrating at any one point.

 - Plant new trees using native, non-invasive species.

 - Biodegradable Straw Blankets on low to medium slopes (3:1 or 2:1) or biodegradable Jute Netting (up to 2:1 slope) to slow runoff and reduce erosion.